Longvu1982/perfomance-test-template/README.md

 1. Use typescript, for styling, you can choose between tailwind or scss module.
 2. Ability to create, delete, and check to-dos.
 Each to-do should contain a label and a description content.
-3. Ability to filter between all tasks, pending tasks, and completed tasks, and filter by label.
+3. Ability to filter between all tasks, pending tasks, and completed tasks, and filter by search text.
-4. Ability to collapse and expand individual tasks, and a button to expand or collapse all tasks.
+4. Ability to SAVE YOUR DATA PERSIST using local storage.
 5. Ability to drag and drop to-dos to rearrange the order of tasks.

 **Optional Enhancements:**